-A lot of unstructured text data available today.
+A lot of unstructured text data is available today.
 It provides a rich source of information if it is structured.
 Name Entity recognition build knowledge from unstructured text data.
-It parses important information form the text like email address, phone number, degree titles, location names, organizations, time and etc,
+It parses important information from the text like email addresses, phone numbers, degree titles, location names, organizations, time and etc,

-A new paradigm in natural language processing (NLP) is to select a pre-trained model and then “fine-tuning” the model with new data from your specific task.
+A new paradigm in natural language processing (NLP) is to select a pre-trained model and then “fine-tune” the model with new data from your specific task.

 Transformers

-Implementations of pre-trained BERT models already exist in TensorFlow due to its popularity.
+Implementations of pre-trained BERT models already exist in TensorFlow due to their popularity.
 I leveraged the popular transformers library while building out this project.

 !pip install transformers